- Log in to post comments

 Pic-ting, as opposed to writing, is their language of choice.
 And digital sketchnoting is a perfect fit for this new dialect.

-“It’s that picture element that moves it to the next level,” says Bosch, computer lab teacher and tech coach at Southfield Christian School in Southfield, Michigan.
-And research backs up her theory.
+“It’s that picture element that moves it to the next level,” says Bosch, a K-8 technology teacher at Southfield Christian School in Southfield, Michigan.
+And the learning sciences back up her theory.

 On his blog, Derek Bruff, director of the Vanderbilt University Center for Teaching and a senior lecturer in the Vanderbilt Department of Mathematics, points to several reasons to use sketchnoting in the classroom.

 “It promotes active processing of information, it fosters a useful balance of main ideas and details, it helps students develop more robust knowledge organizations and it aids understanding and recall through dual coding.”

 Dual coding is a neuroscience theory that finds humans process incoming information through two channels, one verbal and one visual.

 “When we activate both channels at once — so that they’re working together — we’re better able to understand and remember ideas,” Bruff writes.
 “When a sketchnoter comes up with a visual way to represent a new idea, often through some doodle or diagram, she is practicing dual coding.”